 12. ✦ Bicycle (or Walk) Across the Golden Gate

 Even though it happens often for me, driving over the Golden Gate bridge still is impressive.
-But, what is even more thrilling is taking a bicycle ride or a walk across San Francisco’s Golden Gate Bridge.
+But, what is even more thrilling is taking a bike or walk across San Francisco’s Golden Gate Bridge.
 You can bring your own bike or easily rent one nearby.
 Blazing Saddles is a reputable company that will take you on an 8-mile guided bike tour that includes a ride across the bridge or choose to do a self-guided trip (booking information here).
 Just be sure to abide by the laws of the bridge for bikes and pedestrians.

 Book a Tour: Cycle The Golden Gate Bridge and Alcatraz Ticket